-- A. The construction site entrance is not indicated on the plans.
-The scope of work and proposed locations suggests multiple entry points be utilized.
+- A. The construction site entrance shall be as indicated on the plans.
 The Owner will provide access to any locked gate.
 Any tracked debris from the site present on adjacent roadways shall be removed and the roads swept daily to remove any excess mud, dirt, or rock originating from the site.
 Trucks hauling material shall be covered and equipped with gates that prevent material from falling out.
-If present, catch basins within 100 feet of site entry and exit locations shall be protected with inlet sediment control devices and maintained for the duration of the work. - B. Identify, clearly mark and protect all survey monuments, temporary benchmarks as well as any adjacent contractors' work and facilities (if applicable).
-Repair or replacement shall be at Contractor's sole expense if damaged by Contractor. - C. Protect existing culverts, sewers, and all other utilities including gas, telecommunications, electricity, and water.
+If present, catch basins within 100 feet of site entry and exit locations shall be protected with inlet sediment control devices and maintained for the duration of the work. - B. Identify, clearly mark and protect all survey monuments, temporary bench marks as well as any adjacent contractors' work and facilities (if applicable).
+Repair or replacement shall be at Contractor's sole expense if damaged by Contractor.

+- C. Protect existing culverts, sewers, and all other utilities including gas, telecommunications, electricity, and water.
 Repair or replace at Contractor's sole expense if damaged by Contractor. - D. Utilize or install drum or sawhorse barricades or backfill all open excavations, holes, trenches, and depressions occurring at construction sites or occurring as part of this work.